 The aim of this session is to acquire and deepen an understanding of the dynamics of the transatlantic slave trade in the early modern period, and of the experience of enslaved people, through conducting individually a set of research exercises and discussing the results collectively as a group, in light of the existing scholarship on the topic.
 The undertaking will help to provide practice in the kinds of skills needed for the module's Project assessment.

-In preparation for the Workshop:
+In preparation for the Seminar:

 You are expected to consult two databases that engage with different aspects of the history of slavery in the early modern Atlantic world, and think about the questions set.
 Bring your results to the workshop ready for discussion.